mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 ### UMC, Mircroworlds and Half-Baked Games

+#### Use Modify Create
 The 'Use-Modify-Create' approach proposed by Lee and colleagues [-@lee_computational_2011] is particularly promising to counter issue of user anxiety surrounding the difficulty of coding games.
 It comes from the desire to be able to integrate game making and robotics to support computational thinking and draws upon grounded game making studies [@denner_computer_2012; @denner_using_2014; @werner_pair_2013; @werner_children_2014]

 The model advocates the remixing of existing games to act as a scaffold to build the competence of the beginner coder.
 Learners are guided to progress in the complexity of their modifications, thus becoming increasing proficient in the recognition and use of computational concepts and structures [-@lee_computational_2011]

+**Use:** In the _Use_ stage, coders build a familiarity with coding interfaces, code structures and syntax through scaffolded approaches which involve interacting with the program code and what it produces.

+**Modify:** In the _Modify_ stage learners progress to working on real projects created by others.
+Learners deepen their knowledge of coding structures and practices by altering existing projects and templates to suit their own aims.

+**Create:** After novice coders become more familiar with patterns of code design in use in the modify stage, they can progress to replicate such patterns in other code that they create from scratch.

+A study involving five hundred 9 to 14 year-olds found that the UMC approach can balance a structured approach with more student-led exploration [@franklin_analysis_2020].
+The researchers also found that the students enjoyed the UMC approach as they had more choice and agency in the process.
+This is supported by other research which compared UMC with a starting-from-scratch approach and found higher student engagement for those in the UMC group [@lytle_use_2019].
+The researchers found that because students using UMC had more time to play around with code, they were able to add their own personal touches and that this ownership over the code sustained their continued engagement.

+#### Half-baked games as Microworlds

 The concept of 'half-baked' games, which are incomplete or somehow deficient in a way which motivates learners to delve into the code and improve them offers a possible enchancement to the 'Use-Modify-Create' model []